jeff-hykin/react-easy-input/README.md

 ### Use-case 3: input + checking if valid (most common use case)
 First Import the tools `import {Input, isInvalid} from 'react-easy-input'`<br>
 Then in the render function put `<Input this={this} linkTo="name" type="email"/>`<br>
-Now in any other function in your component, you can call `isValid(this.state.email)` and it will return true/false based on if the input is valid.
+Now in any other function in your component, you can call `isValid(this.state.email)` and it will return true/false based on if the input is valid.<br>
-To get the value of the input box do `this.state.email.valueOf()`<br>
+To get the primitive value of the input do `this.state.email.valueOf()`<br>
 <*> See the "# What does example usage look like?" for an example of this
 ### Use-case 4: input + custom validator + errorMsg
 First Import the tools `import {Input, Invalid, isInvalid} from 'react-easy-input'`<br>